How can you help the program?

 Contact Us

-There are several ways in which you could contribute to the ongoing work to save D. plantarius and conserve its very localised congener, D. fimbriatus.
+There are many ways in which you can contribute to the ongoing work to understand and conserve both D. plantarius and its very localised congener, D. fimbriatus in the UK and elsewhere across their European ranges.
+You can also contribute to understanding of the genus Dolomedes worldwide.
 These include:

 INFORMATION